Streetcars in New Orleans

 The Riverfront Line

 Hop aboard!
 Let the Riverfront Streetcar take you to New Orleans' most exciting attractions.
 From the quaint shops of the French Market to the new Aquarium of the Americas and beyond, shopping, dining and sightseeing are just a streetcar ride away.
+The Riverfront Line also passes by the famous Riverwalk Marketplace, shops at Canal Place, and Harrah’s Casino.
 Inaugurated August 14, 1988, as the Riverfront Streetcar line, it is the first to open in New Orleans since 1926, when more than 200 miles of street railway crisscrossed the city.
-Long a dream of developers, business people and streetcar enthusiasts, the Riverfront Streetcar line is the first major capitol project in New Orleans that combines the resources of the public and private sectors.
+Long a dream of developers, business people and streetcar enthusiasts, the Riverfront Streetcar line is the first major capital project in New Orleans that combines the resources of the public and private sectors.
 Plans for the development of a riverfront line began in 1986 with a joint application by the Regional Transit Authority, the Riverfront Transit Coalition Group, Inc. and the City of New Orleans to the Federal Transit Administration, an office of the U.S. Department of Transportation.
 Further financial support came from the Downtown Development District and the French Market Corporation.

 The most recent addition to the growing New Orleans streetcar network is the 1.6 mile Loyola Avenue/Union Passenger Terminal loop that opened in 2013.
 For passengers arriving in the city by surface transportation, either by Greyhound bus or Amtrak trains, the Loyola line will enable them to get from the station to Canal Street and the French Quarter where the city's major hotels are located.